 Where the design community meets.

-Joined over 7 years ago
+Joined about 8 years ago

 I've recently had the same issue at my job.
 Tried every tool, including the ones mentioned in this thread.
 Found them all subpar.
 Eventually found Keyshape which has been absolutely great.
 Don't be fooled by the poorly designed marketing site, the tool itself is super robust.
 (I've found the opposite to be true for SVGator)

 The only goal for products is to make customers achieve their goals.
 Normal users are not overexposed to illustrations because, unlike you, their job is not browsing dribbble nor do they visit SaaS landing page for fun.
 Contemporary illustrations are not an issue for users - meaning they're literally not an issue.

 If you think uniqueness is more important than effectiveness, and treat design as art, then you are far worse for this industry than an illustration pack.

 Just because it's different doesn't make it good ¯\_(ツ)_/¯

 Plugins are terribly unreliable in a production environment... they're fine for one-off tricks but not for anything that's core to your product.